 Transportation Commission Rules and Regulations

 As required by state statute, the Transportation Commission has adopted rules and regulations for the statewide transportation planning process.
 As with federal regulations, these rules augment statutory language.
-Included in the Commission’s rules are requirements for:
+Included in the commission’s rules are requirements for:

 public participation